- Enjoy walking tours of Hanoi and Ho Chi Minh City

 |Day 9||Transfer to Ho Chi Minh City||Ho Chi Minh City|

-You can start your walk on the streets of Old Town, visiting markets and street vendors, and then take in some local history and mythology with a stroll around Hoàn Kiếm Lake.
-At the north end of the lake is an arched red bridge leading to Jade Island and the Temple of the Jade Mountain.
+After settling in, you can stretch your legs on a self-guided tour of the Old Quarter.
+Visit markets and street vendors then take in some local history and mythology with a stroll around Hoan Kiem Lake.
+At the north end is an arched red bridge leading to Jade Island and the Temple of the Jade Mountain.
 This temple was built in the 18th century to honor Tran Hung Dao, a military commander who famously repelled two Mongol invasions.

-Nearby, in the center of the lake, is Turtle Tower, a small stone tower built to commemorate the Golden Turtle God, Kim Qui, who, according to Vietnamese myth, reclaimed a magical sword from Emperor Lê Lợi in order to return it to the Dragon King.
+In the center of the lake is Turtle Tower, a small stone tower built to commemorate the Golden Turtle God, Kim Qui, who, according to Vietnamese myth, reclaimed a magical sword from Emperor Le Loi in order to return it to the Dragon King.
 You should know that it's legends like these around which Vietnam's rich culture is based.
-After a brief walk and taking in Hanoi's famous sights, feel free to dine out in Old Town.
-There's no shortage of incredible eateries in this neighborhood that run the gamut from delicious street food to fine dining to trendy fusion restaurants.
+After taking in Hanoi's famous sights, feel free to dine out in the Old Quarter.
+There's no shortage of incredible eateries in this neighborhood that run the gamut from street food to fine dining to trendy fusion restaurants.

 Day 2: Bicycle Tour of Dong Ngac & Hanoi

 After breakfast, transfer to the far north of Hanoi, where on the Red River lies the small community of Dong Ngac.
 Home to about 1,000 residents, this traditional district dates back hundreds of years, and some of its well-preserved houses date to the 1600s.
 Upon arrival, you and your guide will hop on bicycles and ride around Dong Ngac's streets, first stopping at a local market.
 These commercial areas double as social centers for the residents and are always abuzz with activity.
 Your guide will lead you around the various stalls and point out the local products and fresh produce on offer.